-We spoke to young people and their parents in the Ethiopia’s Amharic region, Machinga, Mangochi and Nkhata Bay districts in Malawi and Sikasso and Segou in Mali about their understanding of their sexual and reproductive health and rights.
+We spoke to young people and their parents in the Ethiopia’s Amhara region, Machinga, Mangochi and Nkhata Bay districts in Malawi and Sikasso and Segou in Mali about their understanding of their sexual and reproductive health and rights.

 Little did we expect that migration plays such a central role in shaping their choices.
 Young people and their families shed light on why young people are choosing to migrate and how this movement affects child marriage.

 Migration can give women and girls more choice on who and when to marry